MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 # Authentication methods in Microsoft Entra ID - OATH tokens

-OATH TOTP (Time-based One Time Password) is an open standard that specifies how one-time password (OTP) codes are generated.
+OATH time-based one-time password (TOTP) is an open standard that specifies how one-time password (OTP) codes are generated.
 OATH TOTP can be implemented using either software or hardware to generate the codes.
 Microsoft Entra ID doesn't support OATH HOTP, a different code generation standard.

 ## OATH software tokens